Kentucky Landlord-Tenant Law 2026: URLTA Cities, Deposits & Eviction Notices

 Key takeaways for 2026:

-- Deposits must be held in escrow in KURLTA jurisdictions
+- Deposits must be held in a separate account in URLTA jurisdictions, with account location and number disclosed

 - Follow proper eviction procedures through the courts — never resort to self-help